 Unodorised Pipeline

-Where First Gas’ Pipeline is an unodorised pipeline and either First Gas or the Interconnected Party determines that Gas taken at a Delivery Point must be odorised, First Gas may elect but shall not be required to be, the Odorisation Facilities owner.
-The provisions of sections 7.1 to 7.4 shall then apply.
+Where First Gas’ Pipeline is an unodorised pipeline but the Interconnected Party requires Gas taken at a Delivery Point to be odorised, First Gas shall not be required to own Odorisation Facilities.
+The design, construction, operation and maintenance of Odorisation Facilities shall be the responsibility of their owner.

 Notwithstanding any other provision of this Agreement, First Gas may cease odorising Gas in any Pipeline or at any Delivery Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.